Bohemian Style Decor and Ideas with Mosaic Art

 Here, the concept of a rug runner is used to center the bathtub on a field of terra-cotta and blue tones.
 All the effect of an intricately woven piece is still there but in a water-friendly environment.

-You can easily get this look in your sunroom or pool area with one of our mosaic pieces.
+You can easily get this look in your sunroom or pool area with one of our flower design carpet glass mosaic artwork.
 Here, brilliant Chinese reds and have all the casual opulence of a luxurious carpet, but without the worries about spills, shedding, or stains.

 HOME OF MANY COLORS